 Step 4 – Resize the pieces

-We’re going to use this project as a card, so the mat needs to be the right size to fit in an A4 envelope.
+We’re going to use this project as a card, so the mat needs to be the right size to fit in an A4 envelope (or if you’re in another country, the standard size for you).
 That’s 1/4 of an 8 ½” x 11” page, or 4 ¼” x 5 ½”.
 Since our shapes are bigger than that, we need to resize them.

-I moved my butterfly off to the side of the mat area for now so that I can work with just the mat.
-I grab the corner box and move it in until my width is about 4 ¼” or a little smaller.
-That makes my height a little over 5”.
-That will fit, so I’m good.
+Move your apple off to the side of the page for now so that you can work with just the house.
+Grab the corner box and move it in until the width is about 4.1″.
+That makes the height a little under 5” so the house fits well on the card front.
 We don’t need exact sizes – we’ll talk about those more in another project.

-Common Rookie Mistake: Using the side or top and bottom control boxes to resize images, thus distorting the height to width ratio.
+Common Beginner Mistake: Using the side or top and bottom control boxes to resize images, thus distorting the height-to-width ratio.

-Now I’ve pulled the butterfly back over so I can make it smaller also.
-I want to be able to put it on my mat shape.
-So I’m going to use those corner boxes again to decrease the size.
-Don’t get too small – just small enough to fit.
+Now pull the apple back over so you can make it smaller also.
+We want to be able to put it inside of the edges of the house, toward the bottom.
+Use those corner boxes again to decrease the size.
+Don’t get too small – just small enough to fit with some space around it.

-Common Rookie Mistake: Cutting projects with designs that are small or intricate before knowing how the machine works.
+Common Beginner Mistake: Cutting projects with designs that are small or intricate before knowing how the machine works.

 Step 5 – Align the pieces

-You could eyeball it to make sure the butterfly is in the middle, but I’m completely inept at that.
+You could eyeball it to make sure the apple is in the middle of the house, but I’m completely inept at that.
 That’s why I love the Align tool.

 In the icons that go down the right side of the software, look for the one that looks like a bar graph – a thin horizontal line with vertical rectangles of various sizes on it.
 Click that to open the Transform panel.

-Common Rookie Mistake: Not learning all the icons and features of the software and so making the design process harder and longer.
+Common Beginner Mistake: Not learning all the icons and features of the software and so making the design process harder and longer.

 The first tab in this panel is for Align.
 Knowing how to use this panel is a simple way to make your projects much better.

-We need to select both the mat and the butterfly at the same time to align them.
-You can do that by–
+We need to select both the apple and the house at the same time to align them.
+You can do that in one of 3 ways–

-- Selecting one, holding the shift key and selecting the other.
+- Select one, hold the SHIFT key and select the other.

 - Use the Select All icon in the upper left.

-- Left clicking and dragging a box around both shapes.
+- Left click and drag a box around both shapes.
 As you do this, notice the software shows a box with a moving dotted line, which then goes away when you release the mouse.
-You’ll know both shapes are selected because you see the bounding box around your mat, but also a dark gray box around your butterfly.
+You’ll know both shapes are selected because you see the bounding box around your house, but also a dark gray box around your apple.

 Once you have both selected, look for the Horizontal alignment in your Transform panel.
 Click the middle one, which will align the 2 pieces along their vertical centers.
 That may be confusing – it says horizontal but it uses the vertical axis.
 It looks at how the images lie side to side (which is horizontal) and puts their centers in line.
 Just check the little pictures – they’re a big help.